Armani handbags, androgyny and glitter hit Milan catwalk for men

 Italian fashion house Gucci, owned by recently renamed French group Kering, will open its first European men’s flagship store in Milan this month, while Prada is due to open its largest men’s only store in Milan this summer.

-Gucci has kitted out its new 500 meter-square store in rosewood, ebony and marble, catering to men who now enjoy the experience of shopping.
+Gucci has kitted out its new 500 metre-square store in rosewood, ebony and marble, catering to men who now enjoy the experience of shopping.

 “They are coming to browse and to look around and not only going direct for their purchase,” said D‘Arpizio.

-In recognition of the growing similarities in behavior among their male and female customers, several designers included women on their Milan catwalks.
+In recognition of the growing similarities in behaviour among their male and female customers, several designers included women on their Milan catwalks.

 Andrea Pompilio’s debut show featured men and women wearing indistinguishable bronze and navy blue-striped knee-length shorts, while Prada presented men and women in different outfits cut from the same cloth.